isomerpages/pa-bukitcanberra/_volunteer-programmes/Arts & Heritage/Sembawang Heritage Ambassadors.md

 						:
 					</td>
 					<td  width="75%">
-						Meetin at void deck of Blk 364A Sembawang Crescent
+						Meeting at void deck of Blk 364A Sembawang Crescent
 					</td>
 				</tr>
 			</table>